-(2) Failure at any step of this procedure to communicate the decision on a grievance within the specified time limit shall permit the employee, or the Association where appropriate, to proceed to the next step.
+(2) Failure at any step of this procedure to communicate the decision on a grievance within the specified time limit shall permit the employee, or the Association where appropriate, to proceed to the next allowable step.
+If Step 2 or Step 3 is the last step of the procedure which is available to the grievant, then a response by the appropriate reviewing authority will be provided.